wazo-platform/wazo-platform.org/website/release-notes/sprint-review-2515.md

   they are compatible with the newer versions.
 - **PostgreSQL**: The database system PostgreSQL has also been upgrade from version 13 to 15.

+## Bug fixes

+- **Asterisk configuration**: asterisk configuration updates would generate spurious warnings about obsolete context `parkedcalls` being included but missing from dialplan; default wazo-confgend dialplan template has been updated to avoid these warnings;
+- **CDR**: CDRs for calls to ring groups with linear strategy would omit information on destination user receiving the call;
+  this information is now available in `requested_internal_extension` field;
+- **configuration API**: wazo-confd would not consistently handle HTTP request payloads as JSON, depending on `Content-Type` header;
+  request payload should now be parsed as JSON irrespective of presence of `Content-Type` header;
+  requests with empty bodies are now rejected as bad requests(invalid JSON);

 For more information on the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D25.15).